The real story of Jane Fonda and the Vietnam vets who hate her

 Some beef cannot be squashed.

 For those who may not be familiar with this bit of history, Jane Fonda is a star of stage and screen whose illustrious career began in 1960.
-She is the daughter of the legendary actor and World War II naval officer Henry Fonda.
-Jane is long regarded as public enemy number one among Vietnam veterans (because Ho Chi Minh is dead, and even if he weren’t, it would be a close vote).
+She’s also the daughter of the legendary actor and World War II naval officer Henry Fonda.

-“Dear Jane, thanks for taking some of the heat off.
-Love, Ho.”
+‘Dear, Jane.
+Thanks for taking some of the heat off.
+Love, Ho.’

-Fonda was a prominent antiwar protester in the 1970s, focused on the rights of troops serving in the military and of Americans who wanted to resist being drafted.
-Primarily associated with Vietnam Veterans Against the War, to which she gave a lot of time and money, Fonda was no more or less a lightning rod for criticism than any other celebrity who spoke against the war during that time — but that all changed in 1972.
+Primarily associated with Vietnam Veterans Against the War, to which she gave a lot of time and money, Fonda was no more or less a lightning rod for criticism than any other celebrity who spoke against the war during that time.
+Or anyone who’s anti-war while their country is at war.

-There were also rumors she turned over secret messages from POWs to their captors.
+There were also rumors that she turned over secret messages from POWs to their captors.
 This is not true, but still, her father was probably more than a little disappointed in her.

 Henry Fonda